Graffioh/jeesonmap/README.md

 }
 ~~~

-(Arrays of objects are not fully supported yet)
+(Array at the root level is not fully supported yet)

 ### Create the parser and compile the code